Self Employed Tax Return Example USA-based (Tax Year 2025 Guide)

 Form 8995

-Allows eligible self-employed individuals to deduct up to 20% of qualified business income under IRC Section 199A.
+Allows eligible self employed individuals to deduct up to 20% of qualified business income from taxable income.
+Use Form 8995-A if income exceeds the phase-out thresholds.

 Name